modbase/loggy/readme.md

 }
 ```

-Can you whatever you want at the API side, for example save it in a database and show it in your internal error dashboard.
+You can do whatever you want at the API side, for example save it in a database and show it in your internal error dashboard.
 I might publish my own dashboard on GitHub soon too.

 ## Configuration